tigris compile

 XIP (Execute In Place)

-When --xip is enabled, the runtime reads weights directly from flash via memory-mapped I/O instead of copying them to RAM.
+When --xip is enabled on an uncompressed plan, the runtime reads weights directly from flash via memory-mapped I/O instead of copying the full weight blob to RAM.
 The plan binary format is designed for memory-mapped access, so the C loader returns pointers directly into the mapped buffer.
-This is the normal mode for embedded deployment.
+If weight compression is also enabled, weights are still stored compactly in flash but each stage’s compressed block is decompressed into the fast arena before execution.

 Weight Compression